JamieT966/project-portfolio-5/README.md

 The all products page displays every product on the store as cards in rows of max 3.
 This page has a sort by field that allows a user to sort by price, name, rating and category.
 The produuct cards display the product image, title, price, rating and category below it.

+The rating shown is an average of all user ratings for that product.

 If the user is an admin they will see two icon buttons to edit and delete a product.

 ![All Products Page](documentation/images/product-page.png)